Danielfoojunwei/TensorGuard/docs/case_study_pi0_5_rl.md

 ## Conclusion

-By wrapping the Pi0.5 RL loop with APHE-Shield, the System Integrator enables the robot to learn from its specific environment (improving stacking efficiency) while mathematically guaranteeing that no video feeds or proprietary layouts are ever exposed to the cloud or third parties.
+By wrapping the Pi0.5 RL loop with TensorGuard, the System Integrator enables the robot to learn from its specific environment (improving stacking efficiency) while mathematically guaranteeing that no video feeds or proprietary layouts are ever exposed to the cloud or third parties.